• Skip to main content

 Net neutrality: What exactly changes?

-At its core, network neutrality means that all online transactions are treated equally.
-The regulations (Open Internet Order) introduced in 2015 by Wheeler prevented ISPs from restricting or blocking traffic by offering fast lines.
-Wheeler regulations provided strong legal support for the use of the internet as a public service, such as telephone, electricity and water.
+At its core, net neutrality means that all online traffic is treated equally.
+Regulations introduced (Open Internet Order) in 2015 by Wheeler prevented ISPs from throttling or blocking traffic by offering fast lines.
+The Wheeler regulations provided strong legal support for the use of the Internet as a public service, such as telephone , the electric one and .

 Pai's regulations invalidate the previous law.
 Its mandate means in short that regulatory authorities have no legal basis for blocking the paid opt-out for faster lines, limiting or other breaches of network neutrality.
 In essence, carriers are free to do whatever they want.